theyak/ytmixer/README.md

 The following steps are for Google Chrome.
 Similar steps should likely work in other browsers.

+Please note that we don't store any authentication information.
+Your login credentials are stored in your browser's localStorage.
+However, if you use the application on Netlify (https://ytmixer.netlify.app), those credentials are sent to the backend to make requests to YouTube.
+I doubt Netlify is paying any attention to this traffic, but if you have concerns, you should run this from your local machine instead of on Netlify.

 1. Open https://localhost:5137 (or https://ytmixer.netlify.app).
 2. Open a new tab and open developer tools for the new tab.